 This ambitious vision can be achieved if everyone with a stake in the borough works together with a clear focus on our common goals and we make the best possible use of our resources.
 We must find new ways of doing things if we are to maintain high standards of service in the face of rising demand and falling funding.
 We will have to stop doing things when they are no longer effective when their funding can be spent better elsewhere.
 Our services will have to be more targeted, tailored and localised; and we will have to work much more in partnership.

 In the structure of the council, after the elected representatives, the council is organised into departments.

-- Chief Executive’s Department which drives the strategy, planning and performance for the whole council, making sure that we’re all pulling in the same direction
+- Chief Executive’s Department which drives the core strategies, policies, financial planning and corporate performance for the whole council, making sure that we’re all pulling in the same direction for our residents.

 - Children and Young People Department has the responsibility for improving outcomes for all Brent's children, particularly the most vulnerable.

 - Community Wellbeing Department brings together adult social care, housing, public health and cultural services, and will contribute to improving health and well-being outcomes for our residents, particularly better targeting resources towards support for vulnerable people.

 - Regeneration, Growth and Environmental Services Department brings together all regeneration and environmental services including: planning, highways, licensing, community safety, employment and skills, public realm and regulatory services.

 - Customer and Digital Services Department is responsible for the council’s customer services (including community hubs) and for driving forward digital and transformation programmes, aimed at making life easier for all of our residents to access and utilise our services.

 We have 63 councillors (also known as members) who are elected across 21 wards.
 The Full Council of 63 councillors is responsible for agreeing the main policies and priorities for all services, including the council's budget.
 They meet eight times a year and meetings are open to the public.
 To view each Councillor's profile, please click here.